Melbourne Polytechnic: Preston

 Set on the site of Preston Technical School, this campus offers a variety of courses and facilities, including a Gym and football oval.
 Courses include information technology, hospitality and tourism, business and office administration, massage and hairdressing.
 The Hospitality Department runs a Tourism and Hospitality Training Centre which provides training bars, commercial kitchens and a simulated hotel foyer, front desk, hotel suite and the St Georges Restaurant and bistro which is run as a successful commercial venture.

 The Centre of Excellence for Students who are Deaf and Hard of Hearing is based at the Preston Campus.
 The centre was set up in 1993 by the Office of Training and Further Education (OTFE), later renamed Skills Victoria.
 The Centre's aim is to provide leadership, support and research to the Vocational Education and Training (VET) sector on the needs of Deaf and hard of hearing students in Victoria.

 Collingwood

-Located in an 8-story tower in Otter Street, close to Smith Street, the Collingwood campus offers courses in information technology, multimedia, video production, hairdressing and contains the International Students office.
+Located in an 8-storey tower in Otter Street, close to Smith Street, the Collingwood campus offers courses in information technology, multimedia, video production, hairdressing and contains the International Students office.
 A Cafeteria is located on the 3rd floor along with the Level 3 Bistro which hospitality students run during term times.
 IELTS testing was conducted at Collingwood until 2016, off-site testing is conducted on market demand.
 The campus also features an industry standard high definition television broadcast studio.
 The campus temporarily shares its space with the Academy of Design Australia, a privately owned design college belonging to LaSalle College, before its relocation to Oxford Street, Collingwood.

 The campus was temporarily closed in October 2022 to be renovated, with an expected opening date in early 2024.